 Are you an average worker?
 If so, statisticians say you use around 10,000 sheets of paper every year.

 If that sounds like a lot, that’s because it is.
+As a Managed Print provider, we can attest to the enormous amounts of paper that are fed through printers alone every single month.
 The bottom line is that the average American worker uses way too much paper.
 To put it in perspective, here are some facts to consider:

 - 4 billion trees are cut down each year to make paper